Babies smile—a lot. Beauty queens smile—on cue.

 All this you already know.
 But did you know smiles are really good for your health and well-being?

 One research by Hewlett Packard used electromagnetic brain scans and heart-rate monitors to measure the “mood-boosting values” for a variety of stimuli including sex, chocolate, and money.

 Their findings are astounding: one single solitary smile can provide the same level of mood-enhancement as up to 2,000 chocolate bars, as stimulating as getting up to 16,000 pounds sterling (roughly $20,000), and smiles are more likely to produce a better short-term high than either sex or shopping!

-Now you may say, well, kids have less worries; and thus have a lot more to smile about.
+Now you may say, well, kids have fewer worries; and thus have a lot more to smile about.
 True.
 But just like anything else, you can get better at smiling with practice.

 Smile More Mindfully

-Or, the sky is dotted with little puffy clouds, a sight which pleases you: smile.
-Someone’s yard is awash in white roses, your fave: smile.
-The traffic eased up: smile!
+When the sky is dotted with little puffy clouds, a sight which pleases you—smile.
+Someone’s yard is awash in white roses, your fave—smile.

 There are a gazillion opportunities to smile each and every day.

 You may never make it up to the children’s 400-smiles-per-day mark.
 But for sure, your body and mind will most decidedly benefit from this change.